 Manage sexual anxiety

 How can managing anxiety around sex help you delay ejaculation?
-Many men suffer from sexual performance anxiety, which often leads to premature ejaculation.
+Many men suffer from sexual performance anxiety, which often makes them ejaculate too quickly.
 When you’re anxious, you’re likely to be disconnected from your body, potentially leading to you coming too fast.

-Understanding the causes of your anxiety and learning ways to cope is an important first step for stopping PE.
+Understanding the causes of your anxiety and learning ways to cope is an important first step for stopping yourself from ejaculating too quickly.
 Working with a psychologist or sex therapist can help greatly.
-If you want to learn more about how sexual anxiety can affect your stamina and what can you to do overcome it, take a look at this article.
+If you want to learn more about how sexual anxiety can affect your ability to control your ejaculation and what can you to do overcome it, take a look at this article.

 Medications like Viagra (sildenafil) and Cialis (Tadalafil) are prescribed for erectile dysfunction.
 Contrary to popular belief, they do not help with preventing coming too fast.